-A virtual public hearing was held on Wednesday, April 5, 2023, at 6:00 p.m. via the State of Delaware Zoom for Government Virtual Meeting Platform by the Department of Natural Resources and Environmental Control ("DNREC" or "Department") to receive comment on the Proposed Plan of Remedial Action for the Barbara Hicks Site (DE-1804), located at 427 Goodman Street, Wilmington, Delaware ("Proposed Plan").
-This Proposed Plan is issued pursuant to the statutory authority granted to the Department in 7 Del.
+This Order relates to the Department's Proposed Plan of Remedial Action for the Barbara Hicks Park Site OU-1 (DE-1804), located at 427 Goodman Street, Wilmington, Delaware ("Proposed Plan").
+The Proposed Plan is issued pursuant to the statutory authority granted to the Department in 7 Del.
 C. Chapter 91, the Delaware Hazardous Substance Cleanup Act ("HSCA"), through which DNREC has the authority to take enforcement actions against responsible parties to ensure cleanup at sites with a release, or imminent threat of release, of hazardous substances.

 Specifically, 7 Del.
-C. \$9107(e)(1), Remedies, directs that the Department shall "...before conducting a remedial action, propose a plan of remedial action based on any investigation or study conducted by or for the Secretary, the potentially responsible party, or others."
+C. §9107(e)(1), Remedies, directs that the Department shall "...before conducting a remedial action, propose a plan of remedial action based on any investigation or study conducted by or for the Secretary, the potentially responsible party, or others."
 The Proposed Plan summarizes the clean-up (remedial) actions that the Department is proposing to address contamination found at the Barbara Hicks Site ("Site"), as referenced above.
 The Site, formally identified by the Department as "Barbara Hicks Park Site OU-1," is located at the intersection of Bradford and B Streets, specifically, 427 Goodman Street, in the area of Southbridge in Wilmington, Delaware.